corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 {{< /tabs >}}

-You may already be using `waitForLedgerCommit` in your responder flow for the finalised transaction to appear in the local node’s vault.
+You no longer need to use `waitForLedgerCommit` in your responder flow. `ReceiveFinalityFlow` effectively does the same thing as it checks the finalized transaction has appeared in the local node's vault.
-Now that it’s calling `ReceiveFinalityFlow`, which effectively does the same thing, this is no longer necessary.
-The call to `waitForLedgerCommit` should be removed.

 ### 6. Improve security by upgrading your use of SwapIdentitiesFlow